 How to Answer

-“In my work with stakeholders, it often comes down to the same challenge—facing a question I don’t have the answer to, due to limitations of the gathered data or the structure of the database.
-In such cases, I analyze the available data to deliver answers to the most closely related questions.
-Then, I give the stakeholders a basic explanation of the current data limitations and propose the development of a project that would allow us to gather the unavailable data in the future.
-This shows them that I care about their needs and I’m willing to go the extra mile to provide them with what they need.”
+In my work with stakeholders, it often comes down to the same challenge—facing a question I don’t have the answer to due to limitations of the gathered data or the database structure.
+In such cases, I analyze the available data to deliver solutions to the most closely related questions.
+Then, I give the stakeholders a basic explanation of the current data limitations and propose developing a project that would allow us to gather the unavailable data in the future.
+This shows that I care about their needs and am willing to go the extra mile to provide them with what they need.

-17. Tell me about a time you and your team were surprised by the results of a project.
+2. Tell me about a time you and your team were surprised by the results of a project.

 How to Answer

-“While performing routine analysis of a customer database, I was completely surprised to discover a customer subsegment that the company could target with a new suitable product and a relevant message.
-That presented a great opportunity for additional revenue for the company by utilizing a subset of an existing customer base.
-Everyone on my team was pleasantly surprised and soon enough we began devising strategies with Product Development to address the needs of this newly discovered subsegment.”
+While performing routine customer database analysis, I was astonished to discover a customer subsegment that the company could target with a new suitable product and a relevant message.
+That presented an excellent opportunity for additional revenue for the company by utilizing a subset of an existing customer base.
+Everyone on my team was pleasantly surprised, and soon enough, we began devising strategies with Product Development to address the needs of this newly discovered subsegment.

 How to Answer